Current events

 There was an online game that I used to enjoy playing—Teamfight Tactics (TFT).
 So naturally I had been checking out Riot's APIs to see if I could create something fun or useful with them.

-The thing about this particular game is that every now and then (roughly a few months), there's a new "set", and when the new set comes around, the winning strategies you used for the last set wouldn't work on the new set.
-So you have to sort of learn new strategies for the new set all over again everytime there's a new set.
+The thing about this particular game is that every now and then (roughly a few months), there's a new "set", and when the new set comes around, the winning strategies you used for the previous set wouldn't work on the new set.
+So you have to, sort of, learn new strategies for the new set all over again everytime there's a new set.
 And I wanted to shorten that learning process by analyzing winners' strategies (there are 4 "winners" out of 8 in every TFT game)—this website was an attempt at that.

 I had fun making the image viewer component in https://image-experiment.vercel.app/ below, so I decided to create a fancier version of it, including skeleton loading animation, transition animations on navigation, swipe gesture support on touch screen, keyboard navigation, infinite scrolling, etc.